 Timeline for Application Submission, Evaluation and Funding

-The Foundation must receive the candidate’s completed application and letters of reference before 3:00 pm (PT) on Wednesday, November 3, 2021.
+The Foundation must receive the candidate’s completed application and letters of reference before 3:00 pm (PST) on November 3, 2022.

-Please note the Foundation will not accept applications received after November 3rd nor consider faxed or emailed applications.
+Please note the Foundation will not accept applications received after November 3rd nor consider e-mailed or mailed applications.

 Notification to Candidates

 The Foundation will notify candidates when their application is complete.
 Candidates must notify the Foundation if they accept another fellowship at any time during the application and review process (November 3, 2022 – March 9, 2023).

 Competition for the A.P.
 Giannini Postdoctoral Research Fellowship & Leadership Award is intense.
 Less than 10 percent of candidates who apply receive awards.
 The Foundation does not provide candidates with critiques of their applications or their rankings in the review process.